 Registration fee & accommodation

 The registration fee for the competition is € 35.
 After you are selected, accommodation and participation in the festival are free of charge.
-Also, the travel costs to and from Utrecht will be reimbursed to the participant.
+Gaudeamus proposes a travel buy out to the participants.

 If for any reason, the registration fee is an obstacle that is preventing you from partaking in this call, please contact us via email@example.com and we will see how we can accommodate you.